 I now work full time from my own studio in Liverpool.
 I enjoy making both functional and decorative wheel thrown stoneware pieces, the sort that you can look at with pleasure, but also are nice to use.
 Separate from this work I am currently working on a piece of work around childhood auto-biographical memories.

-My inspiration and influences are varied from the British Studio Pottery tradition, infused with other current ceramics works to my mum bringing home her pots from night class.
+My inspiration and influences are varied; British Studio Pottery tradition and using the Mishima technique, to a love of the home and my mum bringing home her pots from night class.
 I've being experimenting with textural surfaces and glazes.
 I'm aiming towards a more relaxed process in my making, away from perfectionism towards embracing the beauty of the perfectly imperfect!

-To visit my online shop please click here shop (external site)
+To visit my online shop please click here shop (external site Etsy)

 Please enjoy my web site, thank you for your interest in my work and if you'd like to know more please do contact me.